timeemit/Qikkori/README.md

 Special (But Important!)
 Rules
 ---------------

-1. A players loses if he/she cannot move the at the beginning of a turn.
+1. Inability to move a dot at the beginning of a turn results in a loss.
 2. Two dots may not occupy the same space.